 - Develop and present an original study to the scholarly community that is based on research in primary sources and that makes a significant contribution to the field, and that demonstrates the ability to engage in a productive research career.

 The program consists of a minimum of 54 credit hours divided into two stages: the classroom phase and the research phase.

 The first stage is a classroom experience of eight graduate-level, three-credit-hour courses.
 During the classroom phase, students take two classes each session, and course sessions are ten weeks long.
 Classes are held on Saturdays, and each class meeting is three hours long.
 Morning class meets from 9:00a-12:00pm (Eastern Time) and afternoon class meets from 1:00-4:00pm (Eastern Time).
 During the classroom phase, classes must be taken in lock-step with the cohort and cannot be taken out of sequence.
 Class attendance is expected.
-Distance learning students will login to each class meeting via the internet.
+Distance learning classes meet online through Blackboard and Zoom.
 Classes will also be recorded for future viewing.

 Classroom courses include work in such areas as discrete systems simulation, data analysis, knowledge management, advanced systems engineering, and research methods for Ph.D. students.
 These courses are designed to provide students the necessary technical knowledge and research techniques to complete the dissertation successfully.

 Ph.D. students must complete the classroom phase of the program with a GPA of 3.4 or higher.
 If a doctoral student receives a grade below B−, graduate study is terminated and further enrollment prohibited.

 The second stage is an independent effort of at least 30 credit hours of research culminating in the dissertation defense.
 In this stage, the student’s progress is measured in three milestones: